SudhanshuKCsit/C_Programming/pps-test4/README.md

 >*input*:5<br><br>*output*:<br>Fibo(5) = 5

-5. Write a program to find all the prime numbers from 2 to n erotosthenes sieve method.
+5. Write a program to find all the prime numbers from 2 to n eratosthenes sieve method.

 ```c
         int input_array_size();